-The Symptoms of Different Ischaemic Strokes
+The Symptoms of Different Strokes

-The description of sudden symptoms is the most important aspect of the anamnesis.
+The description of sudden symptoms is the most important aspect of anamnesis.
 The anamnesis must also include the exact point in time at which the symptoms began.
-Based on the progress over time, various stages of stroke are defined in accordance to the manual from the “Deutsche Gesellschaft für Neurologie”:
+Based on the progress over time, various stages of stroke are defined in accordance with the manual from the ‘Deutsche Gesellschaft für Neurologie’:

 |Stage||Clinical description||Reversibility of the symptoms|

-|IIa, IIb||Transitory ischaemic attacks (TIA) minor stroke||Complete regression of symptoms within 1 hour, complete regression of symptoms within 7 days|
+|IIa, IIb||Transient ischemic attacks (TIA) minor stroke||Complete regression of symptoms within 1 hour, complete regression of symptoms within 7 days|

-|III||Progressive ischaemia with progressive advancement of the symptoms over days||Only partial regression of symptoms possible|
+|III||Progressive ischemia with progressive advancement of the symptoms over days||Only partial regression of symptoms possible|

 |IV||Complete stroke||Irreversible damage without regression|

 Larger infarct areas often entail cortical defects.
-One example of this is aphasia for cortical infarctions of the left hemisphere, and neglect of the left half of the body (= left-sided neglect) for cortical infarctions of the right hemisphere.
+One example of this is aphasia for cortical infarctions of the left hemisphere, and neglect of the left half of the body (left-sided neglect) for cortical infarctions of the right hemisphere.